 One such factor is the Hawthorne effect, in which social and behavioral researchers' interactions with and observation of subjects being studied affects the subjects' behavior.
 The name stems from a study of factory workers at Western Electric's Hawthorne plant in Illinois in the late 1920s and early 1930s.
 Researchers set out to see what effect, if any, changes in lighting would have on the workers' productivity.
 They found that regardless of the changes made, productivity increased.
 They decided that the productivity increased because the workers saw themselves as special participants in an experiment.

 Recent examinations of the Hawthorne data question the original conclusions and suggest there was either no effect or a placebo effect.
 Perhaps the Hawthorne effect was present in the Colorado study of administrative segregation.
 If such an effect were present, the incarcerated persons might be expected to have a more positive view of their situation by virtue of being study participants.

 Additionally, people in isolation might be more inclined to participate in a study simply because it would involve receiving attention from an interviewer.

-On the other hand, inmates may be wary of researchers.
-Establishing trust in order to collect accurate information is a prime concern for researchers, who know that inmates may withhold information or tell researchers only what they think the researchers want to hear.
+On the other hand, incarcerated persons may be wary of researchers.
+Establishing trust in order to collect accurate information is a prime concern for researchers, who know that incarcerated persons may withhold information or tell researchers only what they think the researchers want to hear.